-Wetland creation and enhancement can in appropriate circumstances offer sustainable, costeffective and socially acceptable mechanisms for helping to achieve the environmental objectives of the Directive.
+Wetland creation and enhancement can in appropriate circumstances offer sustainable, cost-effective and socially acceptable mechanisms for helping to achieve the environmental objectives of the Directive.
 In particular, wetlands can help to abate pollution impacts, contribute to mitigating the effects of droughts and floods, help to achieve sustainable coastal management and to promote groundwater recharge.
-The relevance of wetlands within programmes of measures is examined further in a separate horizontal Guidance Document on wetlands (currently under development).
+The relevance of wetlands within programmes of measures is examined further in a separate horizontal guidance paper on wetlands."

 Wetlands are not defined as a separate water category or water body type within the Directive.
-There are, however, explicit references to wetlands within the Directive.
+There are, however, explicit references to wetlands within the Directive19.
 Wetlands could be considered as relevant under the Directive in three contexts:

 - 1. As part of the structure and condition of riparian zones of rivers, shore zones of lakes and intertidal zones of transitional and coastal waters.
 The structure and condition of these zones is one of the hydromorphological quality elements specified in Annex V 1.1 1.2; - 2.
 As directly dependent terrestrial ecosystems in the definition of good groundwater quantitative status and good groundwater chemical status (Annex V 2.1.2 and 2.3.2); and - 3.
-For use in supplementary measures, which MSs may use where cost-effective, to achieve the Directive's objectives (Annex VI B vii).
+For use in supplementary measures, which MSs may use where costeffective, to achieve the Directive's objectives (Annex VI B vii).